Call us today: +51-9847-64938

 By analysis of soil, seeds, wood, and bones, Carbon Dating situates Incas in the area during the mid-1400s to mid-1500s.
 Machu Picchu was built by the Inca number 9 who named it “Pachacutek” or “Cusi Yupanqui”.
 Throughout the site, there is fine masonry and beautiful stonework, all of which is done without mortar.
 Construction used outside sources for laborers and two large granite quarries nearby.
 It is believed that the site was occupied by royalty and dignitaries, and that it was visited by the Inca and his entourage or royal court.
 Even though it was never quite completed, local scholars and historians believe that within a mere 100 years Machu Picchu was built, inhabited, and abandoned.Several roads connect to bring pilgrims and essential supplies to Machu Picchu, the site of temples and astronomical observatories dedicated to the sun, moon, stars, the universe, the mother earth “Pachamama” and the creator “Wiracocha”.

 All these beautiful buildings were occupied by royalty, nobility and important people and their entourages.
 These were palaces, religious retreats, plazas, ceremonial places, astronomical observatories and they also served as military stations, store houses, granaries, and terraces for farming, all connected by Inca roads.
 Construction included existing rock, the small valley itself, and the mountain.
-Fine masonry and well carved, well-polished stonework, all assembled without mortar.
-The work was done by laborers from elsewhere who used ramps, rollers, and manpower.

 We have option either to hike up Huayna Picchu, the peak in the background of the famous image of Machu Picchu, about 2 hours round trip with passes, or to climb the summit of the sacred Machu Picchu Mountain overlooking the entire area, about 2 1/2 hours.
 Alternatively, we can visit the Temple of the Moon.
 Afterwards, we will meet back up in the town of Aguas Calientes where to tour more or relax in the hot springs.
 Finally, we take the train back to the city of Cusco.